ampproject/amphtml/contributing/design-reviews.md

 The process for bringing a design to the design review is:

 - Determine if you need a design document; in many cases a fully detailed Intent-to-implement (I2I) GitHub issue or other GitHub issue describing the problem and proposed solution may be sufficient.
-If you have a reviewer work with them to decide what makes sense in your case, otherwise you can ask in the [#design-review Slack channel](https://amphtml.slack.com/messages/design-review/) ([sign up](https://bit.ly/amp-slack-signup)).
+If you have a reviewer work with them to decide what makes sense in your case, otherwise you can ask in the [#contributing Slack channel](https://amphtml.slack.com/messages/contributing/) ([sign up](https://bit.ly/amp-slack-signup)).
 - If you are going to create a design document, create it as a shared Google Document open to public comments:

   - A short design doc is fine as long as it covers your design in sufficient detail to allow for a review by other members of the community.